Dropping the lowest grade from a Moodle Gradebook category

 How?

-Once the category has been created:
+To access the Gradebook once the category has been created:

-- Untick the Exclude empty grades box.
+- Disable the Exclude empty grades toggle.

-- Click the Save changes button.
+- Click the Save button.

 The Gradebook category will now automatically exclude the lowest number of grades you have specified.